ElodineOfficial/gobbonet/README.md

 **Logit bias is broken**: (this is what powers "banned words").
 The banned-words feature — the one that's supposed to discourage specific words from showing up — relies on logit bias under the hood, and logit bias isn't working right now.
 Banning a word won't reliably keep it out of replies.
 For the moment, treat the feature as non-functional rather than just hit-or-miss.
 (You'll see this flagged in the feature list too.)

 **Some models using the "Tekken" tokenizer misbehave.**
 A handful of models are built on the Tekken tokenizer, and those don't run correctly yet — you may see scrambled or garbled output, odd spacing, or wrong special tokens/formatting.
 If a model is acting strange in a way that looks like jumbled text, this is the likely cause.
 Switch to a different model in the meantime until we ship a fix.
+We have identified the problem and applied a patch, but it may not be thorough enough to squash the problem.
+More testing is required at this time.

 ---
 ## Quick reference